SystemSpace/Compendium/compendium.rst

 Why do some anons have extra notes next to their 4chan ID?
   There's some extra information about their soul that might be of importance to RISEN.
   It's extra data for RISEN to help with your transfer.
 Your soul structure is slightly different than usual.
 Don't worry, it won't harm anything.

-What is a User?
-  A user is the person controlling the actions through the soul.

 Do people without souls already exist?
   There are, and always have been.